LhallLhall/Alarm-Clock/pseudocode.md

     then put the day month year into a div to display the current date

-    use a variable that has an empty string to put it the AM/PM find a way to put am and pm with the time. (maybe do if else with the hours)
+    use a variable that has an empty string to put it the AM/PM

     put the hours, minutes, and seconds inside of a div to display the time